phwl/elec3608-lab/labs/lab4-lwsw/README.md

 ```

 ### Part 3 - Fibonnacci Program (20%)
-The following program is a recursive program to compute the n'th Fibonnacci
+The following program, provided in ```fib.s```, is a recursive program to compute the n'th Fibonnacci
 number.
 The value of ```n``` is placed in the ```a0``` register before the subroutine is called.
+Note that while this is an interesting program for testing load and store operations, it is a super-inefficient way to compute the Fibonnacci sequence.

 Simulate it using the [RISC-V Graphic Datapath Simulator](https://jesse-r-s-hines.github.io/RISC-V-Graphical-Datapath-Simulator/).
 This is a useful
 tool for verifying software and datapath execution.

-Then modify rv3608c.sv so this program can execute on your processor (you
+Then modify ```rv3608c.sv``` so this program can execute on your processor (you
 will need to use work from previous labs).

 ```assembly